YashJA-dev/Notezz/README.md

 Worked With Android's Room Database On M.V.V.M Architecture

-# Features of Pocket News can be seen by clicking on link below
+# Features of Notezz can be seen by clicking on link below

 https://www.youtube.com/watch?v=s5vMZ9m85iM